vemomoto/vemomoto/docs/ci_rvm.rst

    # ========== imports ===========

    # We start by importing the library that builds a bridge to python.
-   # If the package is not installed yet, run
    library(reticulate)

    # Now we import the python package to compute profile likelihood confidence